ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 short description so ChatGPT has extra context.

 Step one sends the post content to ChatGPT which returns a title, description and a list of seed keywords.
+If no seed keywords are returned, the plugin generates them automatically before querying Google Ads.
 Step two refines those keywords with the Google Keyword Planner, ranking them by **Avg.
 Monthly Searches**, **competition** and the **3‑month** and **year-over-year change** metrics.
 A valid Google Ads developer token, connected account and customer ID are required for this step.